'One refugee family were so delighted. They had nothing, but this has meant their boys had books' – Learning professional

 Where does my donation go?

 All funds raised will enable Scottish Book Trust to deliver more life-changing work.
 In addition to the funding we receive from the Scottish Government and Creative Scotland, we need the support of trusts and foundations, corporate sponsors and individuals.
-Every donation will make a difference to children and adults in Scotland.
-Here's what your support can do:

 - £10 could gift a tactile book to a child with additional support needs, helping all children access books